-In the zone of Sovana there have been very important archaeological finds which go all the way back to the seventh century B.C.
+In the town of Sovana there have been very important archaeological finds which go all the way back to the seventh century B.C.
 This was, in fact, first Etruscan territory and, only later, Roman.
 In 594 A.D.
-Sovana was conquered by the Lombards, which assigned it to the potent Aldobrandeschi family, which gave its name to the estate as well.
-Around the year 1000 A.D., thanks as well to Ildebrando di Sovana, who later became Pope Gregory VII and showed his native town with favors from the papal state, settlements expanded and Sovana became the capital of a wealthy and powerful county.
+Sovana was conquered by the Lombards, who assigned it to the potent Aldobrandeschi family, wh0 gave their name to the estate.
+Around the year 1000 A.D., thanks to Ildebrando di Sovana, who later became Pope Gregory VII and showered his native town with favours from the Papal state, the settlements expanded and Sovana became the capital of a wealthy and powerful county.
 Sovana and the other settlements on tufaceous bluffs then passed under the domination first of Siena and then of Florence, finally becoming a part of the Grand Duchy of Tuscany.
 But they remained at the margins of the Grand Ducal state, and did not re-acquire their former importance.
-The Fattoria Aldobrandeschi is at the center of this historically rich territory, one of great viticultural interest as well, and one which represents a new frontier to interpret for the production of outstanding wine.
+The Fattoria Aldobrandeschi is at the centre of this historically rich territory, one of the great viticultural interests as well, and one which represents a new frontier for the production of outstanding wine.

-The Fattoria Aldobrandesca wine came out in summer 1998: Aleatico 1997.
-In 2004 came out Vie Cave: the fruit of lands of widely varying features and careful zonal and oenological research.
+The Fattoria Aldobrandesca wine premiered in summer 1998: Aleatico 1997.
+In 2004 premiered Vie Cave: the fruit of lands of widely varying features and careful zonal and oenological research.

-PRICES € 25,00 per adult, visit of the bottega, wine tasting and special taste of local products.
+PRICES € 25,00 per adult, visit of the bottega, wine tasting and special tasting of local products.

 Available on reservation, from Monday to Friday at 11.30 am and 4.30 pm.